apioo/fusio/README.md

 # Apps

 The following apps are working with the Fusio API.
+Beside the standard apps which are shipped with Fusio we have also a [dedicated page](https://www.fusio-project.org/apps) on our website which lists available apps for Fusio.

 ## Backend